 The imported medications interact negatively with other prescribed drugs and can cause serious health issues.
 The interactions might go undetected and can cause harm.

-Importing medicine for personal use might cause serious side effects or complications.
-Individuals might not have proper access to medical supervision and might be the worst sufferers.
+Importing medicine for personal use might cause serious side effects or complications if not used properly.

 How To Mitigate These Risks?